-- 91 To achieve the benefits set out in Section 3.1-Benefits of transparency and visibility on jurisdictional approaches the IFRS Foundation plans to develop and publish high-level jurisdictional profiles, informed by bilateral discussions with jurisdictions.
-These profiles will be developed using the features set out in the Jurisdictional Guide, details of which are included in the Preview.
-These profiles: - · will describe the status of and progress towards the introduction of sustainability-related disclosure requirements-including the adoption or other use of ISSB Standards-in individual jurisdictions; - will provide information about the most up-to-date status of a jurisdiction's sustainability-related disclosure requirements as well as about the stated jurisdictional target, which will include requirements that are planned to become effective or to be introduced in the future; and

-- will be prepared when a jurisdiction's approach to sustainability reporting is finalised and no longer subject to consultation-that is when jurisdictions have formally announced or finalised their decisions on the adoption or other use of ISSB Standards or have otherwise introduced sustainability-related disclosure requirements.10 - The IFRS Foundation's consideration of the features for jurisdictional approaches will inform these jurisdictional profiles and in turn an overarching summary description of each jurisdiction's approach. - The jurisdictional profiles will be informed by and developed in conjunction with the regulators and other relevant authorities in the jurisdictions and will require a high-level analysis of the jurisdictional approach.
-The jurisdictional profiles will describe the scope of the jurisdictional approach, including any deviations or modifications from the ISSB Standards. - The publication of jurisdictional profiles and overarching summary descriptions will enable stakeholders to understand the extent to which emerging disclosure requirements will support the consistency and comparability of climate and other sustainability-related information provided by entities to investors in various jurisdictions. - Together with the Jurisdictional Guide, the jurisdictional profiles will also better equip the IFRS Foundation to undertake and coordinate its own efforts to support international regulators and other relevant authorities, and international organisations (including the Monitoring Board of the IFRS Foundation, IOSCO and the FSB) in encouraging and monitoring the adoption or other use of ISSB Standards in a way that promotes globally consistent and comparable climate and other sustainability-related disclosures for investors.
+- To achieve the benefits set out in Section 3.1-Benefits of transparency and visibility on jurisdictional approaches, the IFRS Foundation plans to develop and publish high-level jurisdictional profiles, informed by bilateral discussions with jurisdictions.
+These profiles will be developed using the features set out in Section 3.3-Features of jurisdictional approaches and will be prepared when a jurisdiction's approach to sustainability reporting is finalised and no longer subject to consultation-that is, when jurisdictions have formally announced or finalised their decisions on the adoption or other use of ISSB Standards or have otherwise introduced sustainability-related disclosure requirements.
+The jurisdictional profiles will include information about: - the stated jurisdictional target that a jurisdiction aims to achieve for sustainability-related disclosure requirements, including adopting or otherwise using ISSB Standards or introducing requirements with functionally aligned outcomes.
+This target could reflect: (i) the final milestone in the jurisdictional roadmap towards the introduction of sustainability-related disclosure requirements or (ii) requirements that have already been introduced by law or regulation but application by entities will be required at a future date; and - the most up-to-date status of a jurisdiction's sustainability-related disclosure requirements, including the adoption or other use of ISSB Standards, that entities in the jurisdiction are required or permitted to apply at the time the jurisdictional profile is published. - The IFRS Foundation's consideration of the features for jurisdictional approaches will inform the jurisdictional profiles and an overarching summary description of each jurisdiction's approach. - The jurisdictional profiles will be informed by and developed in conjunction with the regulators and other relevant authorities in the jurisdictions and will require a high-level analysis of the jurisdictional approach.
+The jurisdictional profiles will describe the scope of the jurisdictional approach, including any deviations or modifications from the ISSB Standards. - The publication of jurisdictional profiles and overarching summary descriptions will enable stakeholders to understand the extent to which emerging disclosure requirements will support the consistency and comparability of climate and other sustainability-related information provided by entities to investors in various jurisdictions. - Together with this Jurisdictional Guide, the jurisdictional profiles will better equip the IFRS Foundation to undertake and coordinate its own efforts to support international regulators, other relevant authorities and international organisations (including the Monitoring Board of the IFRS Foundation, IOSCO and the FSB) in encouraging and monitoring the adoption or other use of ISSB Standards in a way that promotes globally consistent and comparable climate and other sustainability-related disclosures for investors.